GeometricBison/SpadesTea/README.md

-# A basic pure frontend website layout for a local boba shop made with ReactJS
+# A website for a local boba shop made with ReactJS

 spadestealife.shop